Graph Software for Scientists & Engineers

 Add-In Installation

-If you elect to install the optional Add-In during setup everything should proceed smoothly on Windows 95 or later and all versions of Excel from Excel 97 through 2016 and Office 365.
+If you elect to install the optional Add-In during setup everything should proceed smoothly on Windows 95 or later and all versions of Excel from Excel 97 through 2010.
 Your security settings may prevent the installation from being completed, but with a few short steps you should be able to manually finish the installation.
 If you installed the Add-In but do not see a DPlot menu in Excel, see the Using the DPlot Interface Add-In for Microsoft Excel topic in the online manual.

 $